 Silver had an interesting 2019, finally breaking the US$19 per ounce level.
 Here are our top silver news stories of the year.

-The silver price has been in a relatively upward motion during the second half of 2019, finally breaking through the US$19 per ounce level for the first time in years in September.
+The silver price has seen relatively consistent upward motion during the second half of 2019, finally breaking through the US$19 per ounce level for the first time in years in September.

-Overall, the white metal has put on an impressive performance in 2019, and many investors believe it’s primed to climb even further.
+Overall, the white metal has put on an impressive performance over the last 12 months, and many investors believe it’s primed to climb even further.

 It remains to be seen what 2020 will bring for the market — for now, let’s take a look at what happened this past year.
 Scroll down to see the list of our most popular silver news stories of 2019.

-First on our list of top silver news stories of this past year is an interview with Randy Smallwood, president and CEO of Wheaton Precious Metals (TSX:WPM,NYSE:WPM), at this year’s Prospectors & Developers Association of Canada (PDAC) convention.
+First on our list of top silver news stories in 2019 is an interview with Randy Smallwood, president and CEO of Wheaton Precious Metals (TSX:WPM,NYSE:WPM), at this year’s Prospectors & Developers Association of Canada (PDAC) convention.

 When asked about the white metal, Smallwood told the Investing News Network (INN), “Silver always lags gold, but when it moves it will outperform.”
 Smallwood proclaimed that he was even more bullish on silver than he was on gold because “(there are) better fundamentals behind silver.”

-Read on to get more of Smallwood’s thoughts on the factors that have been supporting silver in 2019.
+Read on to get more of Smallwood’s thoughts on the factors supporting silver.

 INN spoke with Lobo Tiggre, CEO of Louis James LLC, at the Sprott Natural Resource Symposium in July.
 He stated that market watchers should keep an eye on silver as the gold price continues to climb.